Subaru Forester: Facelift

 In 2010 (U.S. model year 2011), the Subaru Forester received a minor facelift featuring a new grille insert and several small changes in various trim levels.
 A new 2.5X Touring trim level was also introduced above the 2.5X Limited.
 The 2.5X Touring trim added HID lighting, a rearview camera, dual-zone climate control, and silver roof rails.
 2.5XT models got a slightly larger rear roof spoiler.

 Subaru also quietly switched to the all-new 2.5L DOHC FB25 third-generation boxer engine in naturally aspirated Forester models.
 The new engine made the same 170 hp as the outgoing EJ253, but torque increased by 4 to 174 lb.ft.
 Fuel economy improved by 1 mpg EPA city/highway to 21/27.
 2.5XT models retained the 2.5L DOHC EJ255 turbo engine.

+Safety

 Fourth generation (SJ; 2012)

-The fourth-generation Forester was unveiled in the 2012 Guangzhou Motor Show, followed by the 2013 New York International Auto Show.
+The fourth-generation Forester was unveiled at the November 2012 Guangzhou Motor Show, followed by the 2013 New York International Auto Show.

 The fourth-generation model had a major revamp of interior comfort.
 The passenger seat is higher, the sound system has been upgraded, the rear bench seats are higher and the console is re-positioned for the person riding in the center.
 The manual transmission models were also upgraded to a six-speed transmission instead of the previous generation's five-speed transmission.

 Changes to the line-up include: